 Foodies Anonymous, a Guelph-based catering firm and Ontario Pork brand partner, worked to create and deliver safe and delicious, individually packaged meals for more than 1,300 workers at the pork processing facility.
 The lunches were distributed to workers throughout last Thursday and Friday, following the plant's increased health and safety protocols.

 "Thank you, Ontario pork producers!
 Our employees were grateful and touched by this kind gesture," said Arnold Drung, president of Conestoga Meats.
 "It's one thing for us here at Conestoga to recognize our employees' hard work and dedication to keep the grocery store shelves stocked with locally grown pork.
 But, it's another to have farmers go out of their way to show their appreciation."

-The lunches were made possible through donations by local pork associations in Perth, Grey-Bruce, Kawartha Lakes, Oxford, Lambton, Waterloo-Wellington and Niagara, as well as funding from Ontario Pork and Conestoga Meats.
+The lunches were made possible through donations by local pork associations in Perth, Grey-Bruce, Kawartha Lakes, Oxford, Lambton, Wellington-Dufferin and Niagara, as well as funding from Ontario Pork and Conestoga Meats.
 "It's important that we all continue to look out for one another," said Perth County pork producer Stewart Skinner.
 "While we as producers continue to face challenges, we are all in this together, and it's important to keep stepping up to help others."

 The donation is part of the Pork Industry Gratitude Project, a grassroots fundraising and positivity movement initiated by pork producers in Perth County.